-Ideal QML Incubator Stream candidates are creative, intelligent, and ambitious individuals with technical competency in machine learning, computational science, physics, math, statistics, or engineering; business acumen and experience in technology startups; or relevant industry experience or expertise.
+Ideal Quantum Incubator Stream candidates are creative, intelligent, and ambitious individuals with technical competency in machine learning, computational science, physics, math, statistics, or engineering; business acumen and experience in technology startups; or relevant industry experience or expertise.
 The Incubator Stream’s focus is on early-stage companies (pre-seed) or even projects (pre-incorporation); however, startups at all levels of maturity will be considered.
-All QML programming and training is conducted in English and takes place in Toronto, Canada.
+All quantum programming and training is conducted in English and takes place in Toronto, Canada.

 Example Innovation Areas: